WF-ShAre/Picard/README.md

   WF-Title: The Sequence Cleaning workflow (SC)
   version: 1.0
   Description: The workflow is one of the steps in the Next Generation Sequencing pipeline.
-It was designed
+It was designed<br />
                in the e-Science Central system.

 ###WF-Tasks: